 Medication can be an effective treatment for some mental health issues.
 Consult with one of our physicians to learn about your options.

-Each embedded site provides counselling only for those students registered in that particular faculty, department or college.
+Each location or site provides counselling only for those students registered in that particular faculty, department or college.

-As of September 2016, embedded counselling is offered at the following locations:
+- Starting September 2019, on-location counselling is offered at the following colleges/departments/programs/residences:

 - Architecture, Landscape & Design (Daniels)

 - Graduate & Life Sciences

 - iSchool (Faculty of Information)

 - New College

 - Rotman Commerce

 - School of Graduate Studies (SGS)